ralake/First-Git/README.md

 First-Git
 =========

-Makers Academy Pre-course Exercise to learn to use GitHub.
+Makers Academy Pre-course Week 2 Challenge.

+An exercise for learning to use git and GitHub in preparation for our work at Makers Academy.